mathrip/HIPLAY7/README.md

 > *[2] JE Iglesias, A computational atlas of the hippocampal formation using ex vivo, ultra-high resolutionMRI: Application to adaptive segmentation of in vivo MRI, Neuroimage, 2015*

 > *[3] A.Massire et al, High-resolution multi-parametric quantitative magnetic resonance imaging of the human cervical spinal cord at 7T, NeuroImage, 2016*

+> *[4] M.Jenkinson et al, Improved Optimisation for the Robust and Accurate Linear Registration and Motion Correction of Brain Images, NeuroImage, 2002*